Tegallalang Rice Terraces in Bali

 Tegallalang Rice Terraces in Ubud is famous for its beautiful scenes of rice paddies involving the subak (traditional Balinese cooperative irrigation system), which according to history, was passed down by a revered holy man named Rsi Markandeya in the eighth century.
 Tegallalang forms the three most splendid terraced landscapes in Ubud's shared region, with the others being in the villages of Pejeng and Campuhan.

-Tegallang alone has an outlook that spreads down before you and away to the rice terraces on the slopes across the valley.
+The Tegallalang rice terraces alone offers a scenic outlook that spreads down before you and away to the rice paddies on the slopes across the valley.
 The high roadside location is cool and breezy and it is a well-known spot for tourists to stop and take photos.
 Painters and nature lovers also enjoy visiting this spot, and there are numerous art kiosks and cafes near the ledge offering their ware.Read More

 - Devdan Show: Treasure of the Archipelago at Bali Nusa Dua Theatre